 - Multigenerational Trusts (Generation Skipping)

-By having a will or a trust, you can ensure your assets will be distributed as you see fit when you pass.
-To put it plainly, a will is a document that determines distribution of assets upon your passing, while a trust is a more complex document that can control the timing and allocation of asset distribution.
+Having a will or a trust can ensure your assets will be distributed as you see fit when you pass.
+To put it plainly, a will is a document that determines the distribution of assets upon your passing, while a trust is a more complex document that can control the timing and allocation of asset distribution.

-If someone passes away and does not have a will or a trust, the probate process becomes exponentially more difficult.
+If someone passes away and doesn’t have a will or a trust, the probate process becomes exponentially more difficult.
 The process can be time-consuming and costly.
-If you have specific ideas on how you want your assets to be distributed, they should be expressed through a will or a trust.
+If you have specific ideas on how you want your assets to be distributed, they should be expressed through a will or trust.

 Are you ready to create an estate plan that addresses your circumstances and needs?
-Contact us today to schedule an appointment.
+Contact our office in Merrimac, MA, in Essex County.
+Our experienced estate planning attorneys serve residents of Massachusetts and New Hampshire.